bedrocklinux/bedrocklinux-website/markdown/1.0beta2/concepts.md

     /bedrock/strata/~(stratum-name~)/~(file-path~)

-For example, to access *specifically* Crux's `/etc/rc.conf` file, one would
+For example, to access *specifically* Crux's `/etc/rc.conf` file, one could
 use:

     /bedrock/strata/crux/etc/rc.conf

-Executables require a different specification method.
-Instead, the given executable should be prefixed with "`brc ~(stratum-name~)", as one would do with the `sudo -u` or `chroot` commands.
+Specify an Executables require a different access method.
+Instead, the given executable should be prefixed with `brc ~(stratum-name~)`, as one would do with the `sudo -u` or `chroot` commands.

-For example, to explicitly run Arch Linux's `vim`, one would run:
+For example, to explicitly run Arch Linux's `vim`, one could run:

     brc arch vim

 These two systems can be combine.
-To use Arch's `/usr/bin/vim` to edit Crux's `/etc/rc.conf` one woudl run:
+To use Arch's `/usr/bin/vim` to edit Crux's `/etc/rc.conf` one could run:

     brc arch vim /bedrock/strata/crux/etc/rc.conf